Technology for Persons with Visual Impairments | SPD - Singapore

 How do you surf the internet if you are unable to see what's on the computer monitor?
 How do you order at a restaurant if you are unable to read the menu?

+There are several reasons why an individual may experience a visual impairment.
+A person may have an ocular vision impairment.
 The technology suitable for somebody with visual impairment will depend on the amount of residual vision.
 If there is sufficient residual vision, it can be augmented.
 In cases where residual vision is insufficient, vision is substituted by auditory or tactile methods.

 Low- and Mid-Tech